turingschool/front-end-curriculum/lessons/json-web-tokens.md

 });
 ```

 In order to authorize this particular request, we can pass in our authentication token as a header.
+Headers are a way to configure the request so that the server has everything it needs to process it.
 Let's add some headers to our request:

 ```javascript
   fetch('/api/v1/messages',